tasmota/docs/docs/Teleinfo.md

 As you can see we now only data changed is sent.

-!!! warning This works only if Raw mode has been selected with `EnergyConfig Full` and `Skip` mode should be disabled `EnergyConfig Skip 0` for this to works properly .
+!!! warning "This works only if Raw mode has been selected with `EnergyConfig Full` and `Skip` mode should be disabled `EnergyConfig Skip 0` for this to works properly."

-!!! tip Don't worry about other fields, they will be send on each telemetry data as usual.
+!!! tip "Don't worry about other fields, they will be send on each telemetry data as usual."

 ## Tasmota Rules examples